kakearney/PUFB10K_manuscript_supporting_code/README.md

 Our analysis uses version 0.97 of a multi-decade compendium of NOAA Alaska hydrography:

 Pelland, N. A., Nielsen, J. M., Mordy, C. W., Stabeno, P. J., Bell, S. W., Cheng, W., Hermann, A. J., Eisner, L. B., and Gann, J. (2023).
 The composite Southeast Bering Sea shelf nutricline, within a multi-decade compendium of NOAA Alaska hydrography [Poster presentation].
-2023 Eastern Pacific Ocean Conference, 24-27 September, Fallen Leaf Lake, CA, United States. doi:10.6084/m9.figshare.24556690
+2023 Eastern Pacific Ocean Conference, 24-27 September, Fallen Leaf Lake, CA, United States.
+[DOI: 10.6084/m9.figshare.24556690](https://doi.org/10.6084/m9.figshare.24556690)
-(TODO: update citation to Mordy/Pelland manuscript once it is available)

-Users wishing to reproduce our calculations can acquire this data from [TODO](final_archive_location) and should adjust the `pellandfol` variable in the `popup_analysis_final.m` script to point to the proper download location.
+Final QC of this data product is ongoing.
+A link to version 1.0 will be added to this page as soon as it is available.
+In the meantime, those wishing to use the data to reproduce the figures and calculations in this study can contact the authors for a repliminary copy.
+The `pellandfol` variable in the `popup_analysis_final.m` script to will need to be adjusted to point to the proper download location once a user has downloaded their own copy.

 ## Intermediate datasets